 When copying of text is prevented, it’s still possible to select text for the purposes of annotating, but copying to the clipboard using either the shortcut or a context menu will have no effect.

-Our previous drawing implementation simply connected the drawing points with straight lines.
-This worked well, but sometimes you can spot edges in the drawing, which does not look natural.
+Our previous drawing implementation connected the drawing points with straight lines.
+This worked well, but sometimes you can spot edges in the drawing, which doesn’t look natural.
 Fortunately, we can get a better result by fitting curves between the points to get smooth line drawings.
 This will result in a much better drawing experience for your users.